Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Turn-key Systems

-We are willing to supply turn-key systems, but slightly reluctant to do so.
+We don’t supply turn-key systems.
 One reason is that they become very expensive, because we have to cover the cost of configuration, soak test, shipping, on-site installation, and warranty.
 Another reason is that installing the software is the best way for a system administrator to become familiar with the system.
-If you really don’t want to deal with hardware, you might consider using Amazon’s cloud.
-Please contact us for further advice.
+If you really don’t want to deal with hardware, the simplest option is to run Mascot in the cloud.